gdbooks/LegacyOpenGL/Chapter10/system.md

 ### Emission Rate

 The emission rate determines how often a new particle is created.
 To maintain a regular emission rate, the system will also need to keep track of how long it's been since the last particle was emitted.

+### Forces

+Adding one or more forces to a particle system can create a greater degree of realism, or lack thereof.
+Forces can range anywhere from graivty, gravity wells to exploding forces and torque.

+### Default particle attributes and ranges

+When a system creates a new particle, it should do so with some default attribtues.
+For certain systems, having each particle spawn the same size will work perfectly.
+Other systems might need a default range.
+That is any particle might spawn between a range of 2 and 4 in terms of size.
+Wether your system uses default attribtues or ranges depends on the effect you want to create.

+### Current State

+You might want your particle system to change its behaviour over time; this may simply involve turning a system on or off.
+For example, a snow particle system should be off during summer.This is essentially enabling / disabling the system.

+Sometimes you want to manually turn the system on or off, but other times you might want to have the system turn off on it's own after some time.
+An explosion would be a great example of this.